adrnabrm/cecs-427-final-project/README.md

 → Let us see the structure behind the metrics.
 → Visually highlight tightly-knit clusters, sparse regions, and any bridging nodes.

----

-If you want, I can also help place this section into your report draft exactly where it fits best.